Rishiraj1308/CABZI/docs/NO_COST_ARCHITECTURE.md

-# Cabzi: The "No Cost" Scalable Architecture Blueprint
+# Curocity: The "No Cost" Scalable Architecture Blueprint

 ## 1. The Problem: The "Public Radio" Model & The Quota Killer